lambdaclass/concrete/ROADMAP.md

  the minimum teaching path and remedy-oriented diagnostics are usable, before the large proof-automation investment, so external evidence can redirect that investment rather than merely evaluate it afterward.

+ This task owns the minimum diagnostics bar rather than depending on an unowned notion of “usable.”
+For the first-session high-friction cases—an unconsumed linear value (E0208), a missing capability declaration (E0240), an ignored `Result`, and one proof/evidence failure—the diagnostic must preserve the rule explanation and add source-located next actions using facts the compiler already knows (for example consume/return/destroy sites or the exact `with(Capability)` addition).
+A suggestion is offered only when its edit is semantically valid; otherwise present ranked alternatives and the command that explains the obligation.
+Gate the checked message structure and spans, not one brittle prose sentence.
+This is the bounded adoption prerequisite;
+ general IDE quick-fixes remain later tooling work.

  R-0445's focused non-author resource-report session counts as one recorded attempt here.
 It is an early pressure test, not a substitute for recruiting three non-authors or for the alpha requirement that one non-author complete a